dendorferpatrick/QuoVadis/README.md

 In the paper, we provide results on the MOT17 and MOT20 datasets.
 Here, we run Quo Vadis on 8 different state-of-the-art trackers on the [MOTChallenge](https://motchallenge.net/) benchmark.

 ### Results for MOT17
  For the MOT17 dataset, we follow the evaluation protocol used in ByteTrack and we use the first half for training and the second for evaluation.
 To re-run the evaluation, run ```bash run_MOT17.sh```.
+The numbers in () refer to the changes compared to the results of input baseline tracker.
 <center>
         <table>
                 <thead>